Wilson desk: History

-The desk was likely ordered in 1898 from W.B.
-Moses and Sons by Hobart.
-According to the United States Senate Curator's Office, W.B.
-Moses and Sons was, at the time, "the largest exclusively retail furniture, carpet, and drapery business in the nation."
-W.B.
-Moses and Sons also provided other furniture for the Senate around this time including eight benches for the United States Senate Reception Room.
+The desk was likely ordered in 1898 from W. B. Moses and Sons by Hobart.
+According to the United States Senate Curator's Office, W. B. Moses and Sons was, at the time, "the largest exclusively retail furniture, carpet, and drapery business in the nation."
+W. B. Moses and Sons also provided other furniture for the Senate around this time including eight benches for the United States Senate Reception Room.

 Over the next few decades the desk remained in the Vice President's Room and continued to be used by each Vice President of the United States there.
 The Vice President's Room saw many ceremonial functions, caucuses, press briefings, and meetings during this time.
 On June 4, 1919, Vice President Thomas R. Marshall signed the Nineteenth Amendment to the United States Constitution on this desk, which granted women the right to vote, and in 1937 Vice President John Nance Garner set aside April 6 as National Army Day by signing a resolution on the Wilson desk.

+Alben W. Barkley, the U.S. vice president from 1949 to 1953, asserted in his 1954 autobiography that the desk in the Senate office for the vice president was once used by presidents McKinley and Woodrow Wilson, referring to it as the "Mc-Kinley-Wilson desk".

-Richard Nixon became vice president in 1953 and used this desk throughout his tenure.
+In 1953, Richard Nixon succeeded Barkley as vice president and used this desk throughout his tenure, believing likewise it had been previously used by presidents McKinley and Wilson.
 Nixon was an admirer of Woodrow Wilson and believed this desk was used by him during his term as president.
+He had traced the provenance to President Wilson based on an assumption that it was a desk originally used by McKinley but withdrawn after his assassination; afterwards, the desk was asserted to have been used by President Wilson for his two terms before finally being moved to the vice president's office.